As Coronavirus Spreads, U.S. Travel Providers Are Cutting Back Their Services. Here's How That's Impacting Transportation Workers

 In late February, Shippers Transport Express alerted 145 drivers who work at the port of Los Angeles that they would be reducing hours beginning on Feb.
 28, because of the decreased volumes of cargo moving through the port.

-A spokesperson for Shippers Transport Express told TIME in an email Friday night, "We have in good faith worked to alert our workers to the reduced volume situation facing our industry as a result of the [coronavirus]."
+A spokesperson for Shippers Transport Express told TIME in an email on March 13, “We have in good faith worked to alert our workers to the reduced volume situation facing our industry as a result of the [coronavirus].”

 “We’ve informed [drivers] that we will be providing hours as volume arrives and we have more work.
 Hopefully, volume returns to normal shortly and we will have volume and hours for all our drivers.
 This will be done on a seniority basis, as hours materialize, which is the Teamster’s process,” he continued.